-Scott Brown is a visionary who bridges the divides between psychology and spirituality, the personal and the political, humanity and nature, contemplation and activism.
+Scott Brown is a visionary peacemaker who brings together psychology, spirituality, nature-based healing, and activism.
 He is a leading advocate for consistent nonviolence and bringing the principles and practices of restorative justice to bear on the full range of social issues.

 He is the author of Active Peace: A Mindful Path to a Nonviolent World.